dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

-## Create a DSP-conform XML file from an Excel file

-[not yet implemented]

 ## Create a list from one or several Excel files

 With dsp-tools, a JSON list can be created from one or several Excel files.
 The command for this is documented